 A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents/carers:

 Please speak to our Careers Co-ordinator to identify the most suitable opportunity for you.

 Premises and facilities

-Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Learning Resource Centre, which is managed by the school librarian.
-The Resource Centre is available to all students at lunch and break times.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Learning Resource Centre, which is managed by the Learning Resource manager.
+The Learning Resource Centre is available to all pupils at lunch and break times.
 Useful resources and external organisations information can be found in the Department for Education document:

 ‘Careers guidance and access for education and training providers - Statutory guidance for governing bodies, school leaders and school staff October 2018’